Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 ![PlayFab: Functions listing](images/PlayFab-RegisterFunction-1.png)

-The Dialog is (sadly) not extremely informative, so let’s go through it.
+Let'S go through the individual settings for a registration:

 ![PlayFab: Registering an Azure Function with QueueTrigger](images/PlayFab-RegisterFunction-2.png)